ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/05-heaps.md

 - Prio 2: add an example figure (with 2-3 example heaps)
 :::

-A _heap_ provides a natural and efficient implementation of the priority queue introduced at the beginning of this chapter.
+A _heap_ provides a natural and efficient implementation of the priority queue introduced in @sec:ADTs:priority-queues.
-Elements (or jobs) can be inserted into the heap using their priority as the ordering key, and the operation `removeMin` can be used whenever the next highest-priority element should be processed.
+Elements (also called "tasks" or "jobs") can be inserted into the heap using their priority as the ordering key, and the operation `removeMin` can be used whenever the next highest-priority element should be processed.
-Priority queues, and therefore heaps, are widely used in algorithms, particularly in graph problems such as finding the [shortest path]{.term} and computing a [minimum spanning tree]{.term}.
+Priority queues, and therefore heaps, are widely used in algorithms, in particular in graph problems such as finding the [shortest path]{.term} and computing a [minimum spanning tree]{.term} (see [Chapter @sec:graphs]).

 <!-- Trees are also used for prioritising jobs
 (using binary heaps, see @sec:heaps:binary-heaps), and